Reimagining consent and contestability in AI

 There is often friction not only between users and AI-driven technology but also between how different stakeholders frame the risks and harms in the process of building and auditing AI systems.

-Friction doesn’t equal “bad design” — that is also at the core of the fields of design justice, critical design, design friction, human factors, and others.
-In my view, “frictionless” is both impossible and also not desirable in cases where there’s a plurality of stakeholders holding different views.
+Friction doesn’t equal bad design — that is also at the core of the fields of design justice, critical design, design friction, human factors, and others.
+In my view, frictionless is both impossible and also not desirable in cases where there’s a plurality of stakeholders holding different views.
 Therefore, we need language to articulate and navigate trade offs from different perspectives — friction for whom, in what cases, at what cost, with what consequences?

 Better understanding the conflicts between everyday users’ experiences, AI products, and existing policy and regulatory frameworks, could help us transform AI incidents into improved transparency and human agency.

 Qualitative frameworks are an approach in social science research which helps us map how such conflicts might lead to AI incidents i.e. algorithmic harms, injustice, controversies, or what AI developers may call outliers or exceptions from the common use cases.
-For example, there have been more than 2,000 reports of harms submitted to the AI incidents database project and researchers across industy and academia have recently proposed a taxonomy of algorithmic harms.
+For example, there have been more than 2,000 reports of harms submitted to the AI incidents database project and researchers across industry and academia have recently proposed a taxonomy of algorithmic harms.

-What if we could leverage this moment in time to resist and refuse optimizing AI for the common use cases and instead welcome the plurality of diverse human experiences that people have when interacting with AI systems?
+What if we could leverage this moment in time to resist and refuse optimizing AI that works for everyone and instead welcome the plurality of diverse human experiences that people have when interacting with AI systems?

 For example, imagine an AI chatbot that is a legal analyst, helping make the legalese within policy and government regulation easier to understand, a crisis response social worker, helping people report gender-based violence, and a mental health therapist, all in one.
 This is what the South African startup Kwanele is doing and we are grateful to be collaborating with them on making sure that the AI chatbot they are building is better aligned with their mission and values to serve women and children.
-Read more about the how we are leveraging the principles within the Terms-we-Serve-with framework in the final part of the blog series.
+Read more about how we are leveraging the principles within the Terms-we-Serve-with framework in the final part of the blog series.

 Our intention with this work is to explore alternative models for meaningful consent and contestability in AI.
 The goal is that the outputs from initial pilot projects and collaborations would directly translate into technical decisions and tools, organizational practices, or legal safeguards.
 Please reach out if you’re interested in learning more or contributing!